mlz-ictrl/nicos/doc/source/tutorials/newdevice.rst

 fulfilling the requirements of the new device.
 For this case there is another dictionary called ``parameter_overrides``.

-It needs the name of the paramter to be changed and instead of using the :class:`~nicos.core.params.Param` the :class:`~nicos.core.params.Override` helper is used, which is only given the settings of the parameter to be overridden.
+It needs the name of the parameter to be changed and instead of using the :class:`~nicos.core.params.Param` the :class:`~nicos.core.params.Override` helper is used, which is only given the settings of the parameter to be overridden.